Johnson election victory propels Britain towards swift Brexit

 EXPLAINER-Reality check for Johnson's Brexit: it's just the beginning https://reut.rs/35jwD25

-(Additional reporting by Sarah Young, James Davey and Andy Bruce; Writing by Estelle Shirbon; Editing by Giles Elgood)
+(Additional reporting by Sarah Young, William Schomberg, James Davey and Andy Bruce; Writing by Estelle Shirbon; Editing by Giles Elgood and Gareth Jones)

 ((estelle.shirbon@thomsonreuters.com;))